Alyssa conducts workshops for primary aged children, and will workshop secondary students in 'behind the scenes' illustration and graphic novels.

-Alyssa is a full time illustrator, author and art teacher for students aged 5–75+, she strives to put the KA-POW into stories and learning.
-Her illustrations can be found on fabric and fashion, in magazines, many books or even on stage!
+Alyssa Bermudez (she/her) is an author, illustrator, and art teacher.
+She studied illustration and animation in New York at the Fashion Institute of Technology for undergraduate and graduate courses.
+She strives to put the KA-POW into stories and learning, while representing children of diverse backgrounds.
+Big Apple Diaries is her debut graphic novel.
+Her illustrations can be found on fabric and fashion, in magazines, many children’s books and even on stage!

 Emily Conolan is a teacher, creative facilitator, activist and author.
 Drawing on her deep knowledge and love of storytelling, Emily brings together techniques from a range of disciplines to engage students in a personal and creative process of transformation.
 She has worked extensively with the refugee and asylum seeker communities as an English teacher, a cultural arts worker, and a coordinator of an award-winning support program for asylum seekers in detention.
 She has published three novels in the Freedom Finders series that explore migration journeys throughout the ages.
 She gets excited about helping people access their own creative energy to bring deeper connection and meaning to their lives.